bbauska/LFS173x/README.md

 running a von-network instance will be provided at the end of this chapter.

-## Or, Don't Run a Network for Aries Development {#or-dont-run-a-network-for-aries-development .unnumbered}
+## Or, Don't Run a Network for Aries Development

 What is easier than running a local network with von-network?
 How about not running a local network at all!